codepath/android_guides/Bottom-Navigation-Views.md

 }
 ```

-### Using with fragments
+### Using with Fragments

-You can use the bottom navigation drawer to swap fragments:
+You can use the bottom navigation drawer to swap Fragments:

 ```java
 public class MainActivity extends AppCompatActivity {